JokingPhantom/tp2notes/README.md

 # General Era Powers Disable Order

-Light, Era Shield/Damage, Darkness, Earth, Water
+Light, Era Damage, Era Shield, Darkness, Earth, Water

 Adjust AI mana cost or cooldown if you have lower tier modules or no Necronomicon, though I recommend at least 30+ module and getting Necro from boss 4.
 You may find it easier to adjust the source code via the online editor rather than ingame.
 See the .tpt2 file for source code to paste into https://kyromyr.github.io/perfect-tower/